muykhenglong/equity_regime_detection/README.md

 Python 3.8.12

-# Overciew
+# Overview
-## Agglomerative Clustering Architecture
+## 1. Agglomerative Clustering Architecture

 Agglomerative Clustering is a hierarchical clustering method that builds nested clusters in a bottom-up manner.
 This algorithm is particularly useful for identifying nested groups within data and is widely used in data mining and statistics.